tehrlich/hpstr-site/_posts/2013-11-06-Sweeney-Todd-Through-Glass.markdown

 Here's what you're seeing:

->0:07: I <strong>quietly</strong> breathe to have the players enter together, but it sounds quite loud on Glass.
+>0:07: I quietly breathe to have the players enter together, but it sounds quite loud on Glass.

 >0:23: I gesture and whisper to the pianist to continue holding that organ chord.